Wildwood (novel): Part One

-Prue is in a park with her baby brother Mac when "a murder of crows" swoops down and carries him away.
-Prue runs after him (followed by her classmate Curtis), and sees the crows carry Mac into the mysterious Impassable Wilderness.
-Prue goes home to her parents and manages to make it look like she still has Mac.
-The next morning, she heads for the Wilderness, but discovers Curtis has once more followed her.
-Prue does not want Curtis along, but before she can send him back, they are separated while fleeing from Coyote Soldiers.
-Curtis is captured and taken to Alexandra (the leader of the coyotes), while Prue rides a mail truck to South Wood.
+Prue is in a park with her baby brother Mac when a murder of crows swoops down and carries him away.
+Prue runs after him (followed by her classmate Curtis, unbeknownst to her), and sees the crows carry Mac into the mysterious Impassable Wilderness.
+Prue goes home to her parents and manages to make it look like she still has Mac by bundling up a blanket.
+The next morning, she heads for the Wilderness but discovers Curtis has once more followed her.
+Prue does not want Curtis along, but before she can send him back, they are separated while fleeing from coyote soldiers.
+Curtis is captured and taken to Alexandra, the Dowager Governess (the leader of the coyotes), while Prue rides a mail truck to South Wood.
 There, Prue finds a Kafkaesque bureaucracy and dysfunctional government.
 Police state tactics and paranoia over foreign threats are used to keep the regime in power.
 Prue eventually meets the Crown Prince Owl Rex of the Avian Principality, who tells her how Alexandra came to be exiled shortly before he himself is arrested.

-Alexandra's son Alexei died in a horse-riding accident, and then her husband Grigor died of heartbreak; to remedy his death, Alexandra hired the two greatest toymakers in all of Wildwood to fashion her son a new body that was later brought to life by recalling his soul via Black Magic.
+Alexandra's son Alexei died in a horse-riding accident, and her husband Grigor died of heartbreak; to remedy his death, Alexandra hired the two greatest toymakers in all of Wildwood to fashion her son a new body that was later brought to life by recalling his soul via black magic.
 Later Alexei learned the truth of his death and rebirth and purposefully destroyed a crucial part of his inner workings, resulting in his second death.
-Alexandra was exiled for the use of Black Magic and plotted her revenge.
-Owl Rex proposes that Prue cross Wildwood and find help from the Mystics of North Wood.
+Alexandra was exiled for the use of black magic and plotted her revenge.
+Owl Rex proposes that Prue cross Wildwood and find help from the mystics of North Wood.
 Meanwhile, Alexandra is flattering Curtis with a fancy uniform and commissions him into the coyote army as an officer.
 In a battle against bandits, Curtis breaks a howitzer by dumb luck, becoming a coyote war hero in the operation.
-He then finds Mac in Alexandra's headquarters and she shows him her plan to sacrifice the baby to the magical ivy of the Wood, which will allow the ivy to spread rapidly and consume the Wood and its inhabitants.
-Alexandra offers to share the power with Curtis, but he says no and is locked away in a cage suspended from the ceiling with some other captured bandits and unfaithful coyotes.
+He then finds Mac in Alexandra's headquarters.
+Alexandra divulges her plan to sacrifice the baby to the magical ivy of the Wood, which will allow the ivy to rapidly consume the Wood and its inhabitants.
+Alexandra offers to share the power with Curtis, but he refuses and is locked away in a cage with some other captured bandits and unfaithful coyotes.